 CDA aims to make clear the discursive aspects of power and hegemony through the use of language.
 CDA frequently detects the linguistic means used by the privileged to stabilize or even to intensify inequities in society (Wodak, 2008).
 This requires careful systematic analysis and reflexivity at every point of the research process.
 Description and interpretation should be kept apart, thus enabling transparency of the analysis.
 Of course, because CDA is evolving and there are numerous ways to conduct CDA, not all validity responses can be consistently employed.
 Therefore, critics will continue to state that CDA constantly sits on the fence between social research and political debate (Wodak, 2006), while others allege some CDA studies of being too linguistic or not linguistic enough.
 In my view, such criticism of the validity of CDA stimulates more self-reflection and encourages new thoughts for scholars to consider.

+Good work here Lindsay – it was a pleasure to be able to work with you this semester, and I have seen how hard you have worked.
+This paper is starting to get to the issues of quality, but you may have some work to do before it’s ready for your proposal.
+Couple of things to consider is that you might need to think about the flow of your writing a little more, the ability to show rather than tell, (tell me more about your biases – show us how you will ensure rigor despite the critiques) and finally you might need to explore additional components of quality, that you have not had a chance to address here.
+But this is something that you will be able to talk about more with your committee and your methodologist specifically.
+Really good work this semester and it was an absolute pleasure to be able to work with you - have a great break, and my best for a good 2021 for you!

+Dr. B

+22/22

 References